ubm-driverless/sick_scan_xd/README.md

 * read_timeout_millisec_startup: Read timeout in milliseconds during initialization after startup.
 If SOPAS commands are not responded within 120 seconds (default), the TCP socket is closed and lidar is reinitialized.

 * read_timeout_millisec_kill_node: Pointcloud timeout in milliseconds in operational (measurement) mode.
 If the sick_scan_xd does not publish a point cloud within the last 150 seconds, the sick_scan_xd process is killed.
-Should never happen, but is the �last resort� to exit after any kind of error (e.g. socket hangs up and blocks after network trouble).
+Should never happen, but is the "last resort" to exit after any kind of error (e.g. socket hangs up and blocks after network trouble).

 * All timeouts configured in milliseconds